xcp-ng/xcp-ng-org/docs/upgrade.md

 #### Upgrade instructions

-If for some reason you want to upgrade to the unsupported XCP-ng 7.6 from an earlier release, see [Yum Upgrade towards XCP ng 7.6](https://github.com/xcp-ng/xcp/wiki/Yum-Upgrade-towards-XCP-ng-7.6).
+If for some reason you want to upgrade to the unsupported XCP-ng 7.6 from an earlier release, see [Yum Upgrade towards XCP-ng 7.6](https://github.com/xcp-ng/xcp/wiki/Yum-Upgrade-towards-XCP-ng-7.6).

 :warning: **Proceed one host at a time.
 Do not `yum update` all hosts at once to "save time".** :warning: